-Hydraulic oil coolers should be installed after the engine, not before.
+Hydraulic oil coolers should be installed in the seawater cooling system after the engine and before the water cooled exhaust injection elbow.
+They must not be installed before the engine.
 Coolers that are installed before the engine will invalidate the engine warranty.